 Enhance jurisdictional coordination and information-sharing.

 Enhance protection of insurance consumers through promotion of sound market conduct processes.

+NOTE: When responding to checklist items for each requirement, if your response is N/A (not applicable), please provide an explanation for your “N/A” response in the comments.

 Voluntary Market Regulation Certification Guidelines